-BUN (blood urea nitrogen): Urea nitrogen is a normal waste product in your blood that comes from the breakdown of protein from foods you eat.
+BUN (blood urea nitrogen)– Urea nitrogen is a normal waste product in your blood that comes from the break- down of protein from foods you eat.
 Healthy kidneys remove BUN from your blood, but when kidney failure occurs, your BUN rises.

-Creatinine: Creatinine is a waste product in your blood that comes from the normal function of your muscles.
+Cretinine– Creatinine is a waste product in your blood that comes from the normal function of your muscles.
 Healthy kidneys remove creatinine from your blood, but when the kidneys are not working properly, your creatinine level rises.

-Potassium: Potassium is a mineral that helps your heart and muscles work properly.
+Potassium– Potassium is a mineral that helps your heart and muscles work properly.
 Your kidneys help regulate your potassium level.
 A potassium level that is too high or too low may weaken muscles and change your heartbeat.

 Anemia: a condition of having too few red blood cells in the body.
 Red blood cells carry oxygen from the lungs to supply all the body’s needs and to give you the energy you need for your daily activities.
-One cause of anemia in people with chronic kidney disease is low supply of erythropoietin which is a hormone made by healthy kidneys to signal red blood cell production.
-Treatment- See ESA Therapy.
+One cause of anemia in people with chronic kidney disease is the low supply of erythropoietin which is a hormone made by healthy kidneys to signal red blood cell production.
+Treatment: See ESA Therapy.

-CKD (chronic kidney disease): Chronic kidney disease means the kidneys have been damaged by diabetes, high blood pressure or other disorders.
-Damaged kidneys are not able to keep you healthy by doing important functions such as removing wastes and fluid from your body, regulating your body water and chemicals in your blood such as sodium, potassium, phosphorus and calcium.
+CKD (chronic kidney disease): chronic kidney disease means the kidneys have been damaged by diabetes, high blood pressure or other disorders.
+Damaged kidneys are not able to keep you healthy by doing important functions such as removing wastes and fluid from your body, regulating your body water and chemicals in your blood such as sodium, potassium, phosphorous and calcium.
 Healthy kidneys remove drugs and toxins introduced into your body.
-They also release hormones into your blood to help your body regulate blood pressure, make red blood cells and promote strong bones.
+They also release hormones into your blood to help your body regulate blood pressure, make red blood cells, and promote strong bones.
 Kidney damage is categorized by stages 1-5 based on the amount of kidney damage.

-Secondary Hyperparathyroidism: a condition that affects people with CKD.
-It is a result of vitamin D deficiency, associated with CKD stages 3-5.
+Secondary Hyperparathyroidism– a condition that affects people with CKD.
+It is a result of vitamin D deficiency, associated with CKD stages 3 5.
 As kidney function declines, the ability of the kidney to make active vitamin D, which is needed by all the tissues and cells in the body, declines.
 The consequences of low vitamin D levels are many; including bone disease and recent evidence suggests there are consequences to the heart, to blood pressure and to overall vascular health.
 Measurement of your parathyroid hormone (PTH) helps establish this diagnosis.